RAINBOW OR RAINCLOUDS?

-Do you also find yourself being ambushed by inspirational quotes jumping out at you everywhere like unwanted telemarketers?
+Do you also find yourself being ambushed by inspirational and motivational quotes jumping out at you everywhere like unwanted telemarketers?
 Springing up like daisies.
 Actually, make those weeds.
 They are on TV, in magazines and newspapers, on Facebook, Instagram, YouTube, Pinterest, LinkedIn, TikTok, etc ad nauseum.

 Even grumpy Twitter gets showered with glitter and rainbows now and again.

 Spend one day counting all the motivational quotes that bombard you and you’ll see what I mean.

 With all this positivity the world should be a much better place.
 And we should, at the very least, be happy, motivated achievers all day long.
 Well (spoiler alert), it's not working.
 In fact, it's downright demotivating.
 And a key reason why is that most of what's out there does not pass the test of reason or logic.